Learn Legal English Online: Agreeing and Disagreeing

 It means that you acknowledge the other person's opinion and that you know that neither of you is likely to change your mind.
 Can you use it in your professional life as a lawyer?
 In certain situations when there is no movement on either side, yes.

 Legal English Language Training runs workshops and courses in London and Online teaching ambitious international lawyers to succeed in their second language.
-For further information, fill in the form below.
+For further information, contact us today.

 Double-click to enter your text here.
 Use the text menu to add title text or to style parts of your text.